jafarilab/ocrRBBR/README.md

 #                NormalizeData(seurat_obj, normalization.method = "LogNormalize", scale.factor = 1e4)
 #
 # atacseq_data   A numeric matrix of ATAC-seq signal intensities (peaks × cells).
-#                ATAC-seq counts are assumed to be normalized per cell using the ReadsInTSS method, where raw peak counts are divided by the number of Tn5 insertions within transcription start site (TSS) regions.
+#                ATAC-seq counts are assumed to be normalized per cell using the ReadsInTSS method, where raw peak counts are divided by the number of Tn5 insertions within transcription start site (TSS) regions for each cell.
 #                ReadsInTSS values are typically obtained from ArchR and applied as column-wise scaling factors.
 #
 # gene_name      A character string specifying the target gene for Boolean rule inference.
 #
 # peak_ids       A vector of peak identifiers corresponding to rows in atacseq_data, defining candidate regulatory regions for the gene.
 #
-# meta.data      A matrix containing per-cell metadata, including:
+# meta_data      A matrix containing per-cell metadata, including:
-#                RNA counts per cell
+#                nCount_RNA
-#                Number of detected features per cell
+#                nFeature_RNA
 #                Percentage of mitochondrial reads
 #
 # Optional arguments
 # max_feature    Maximum number of OCRs allowed in a Boolean rule.
-Default: 3
+Default is 3.
 # slope          Slope parameter of the sigmoid activation function used in the model.
-Default: 10
+Default is 10.
 # num_cores      Number of parallel workers for computation.
-Default: NA (automatic selection)
+Default is NA (automatic selection).
 # ESS            Effective sample size of the single-cell data after accounting for noise and cell-to-cell correlation.
-Default: NA
+Default is NA.
 ```
 <br>